DHBWProjectsIT23/python-pwm/README.md

 The Makefile contains commands for creating a venv and installing all necessary dependencies.
 Additionally it also contains commands for running pylint and mypy.

+## Resizing and Terminal Size
+The password manager resizes dynamically.
+If the window is to small, a warning will be shown.
+The resizing can feel sluggish if a lot of passwords are imported.